michael-hamm/DFIR-Notes/String Search OneLiner/README.md

 So I got 6 hits in total with different byte offsets.

+### Further investigation

-Doing the further investigation manually, for each of the 6 byte offsets, I have to investigate like this:
+For doing the further investigation, for each byte offset of the 6 findings I have to do the following steps:
-1. Calculate the cluster number for the byte offset
-2. Is this a new cluster number?
-Did I got it already before, than ignore it
-3. Display all strings of this cluster

-### OneLiner do do all this work

-The OneLiner do the following:
 1. Read the file ```evidence.txt``` line by line
-2. For each line extract the byte offset and calculate the cluster number.
+2. For each line extract the byte offset and calculate the corresponding cluster number.
 3. Sort the cluster numbers and remove duplicates
-4. Read the clusters and search the strings
+4. Read the raw clusters from the disk image and extract all the strings

+All this steps could be realized with the following command line:

 Command:
 ~~~